Mohamed-Rafat-Safan/Islamic-App/README.md

 # Islamic-App
-An Islamic application that contains more than one feature [the Holy Quran, dhikr, prayer times, electronic rosary] Used in this application:
+An Islamic application that contains more than one feature [Quran, Azkar, prayer times, electronic rosary] Used in this application:
 Room Database
 retrofit